DNRC/FCG-User-Documentation/docs/code-generation.md

 can void a financial code.

-To void a code, open the code edit dialog for the code, type in a reason why the code has being voided, the press the Void Code button.
+To void a code, open the code edit dialog for the code, type in a reason why the code has being voided, then press the Void Code button.
 In order to void a code, the remarks field must be updated.
 If there is a problem voiding the code, an error message will appear detailing why the code could not be voided.